egovernment/egovernment.github.io/_how-to/part-a/148-configure-conditional-result-for-requirement.markdown

 In the branch "[configure-conditional-upload-for-requirement](https://github.com/egovernment/eregistrations-demo/tree/configure-conditional-upload-for-requirement-solution)" of eregistrations-demo :

-Add a new requirement, *"Personal Id or passport of the attorney"* that will resolve into `attorneyPersonalId` requirement upload if the attorneys `nationality` property will Afghanistan (`AF`) or `attorneyPassport` in any other case.
+Add a new requirement, *"Personal Id or passport of the attorney"* that will resolve into `attorneyPersonalId` requirement upload if the attorneys `nationality` property will be Afghanistan (`AF`) or `attorneyPassport` in any other case.
 In case the nationality is not set, the getter should return an empty array.

 ### Solution